natmontero98/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 <img width="451" alt="Captura de Pantalla 2021-10-03 a la(s) 22 49 23" src="https://user-images.githubusercontent.com/85467925/135790029-a823849b-b5ca-4046-be25-1ad24a216cbe.png">
 Given the p value of 1, we can conclude that the PSI across all manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.

+## Study Design: MechaCar vs Competition
+Statistical study that can quantify how the MechaCar performs against the competition.
+* Metrics to test: cost per unit, fuel efficiency, safety rating, client satisfaction rating
+* Null Hypothesis: There is no statistical difference between MechaCar performance and its competitors' performance.
+* Statistical test to test the hypothesis: t-test
+* Data needed to run the test: 100 + data points from different car brand considered competition to MechaCar, aswell as MechaCar's own data.